esimionato/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 ### About the frontend

 Flags are of course also available for frontend.
-Behind the scenes, a backend route (TODO: ROUTE HERE) is called.
+Behind the scenes, a backend route (called `feature_flag`) is called.
 It returns a JSON response answering if the feature is enabled or not.
 See the part _Knowing if a feature is enabled_ for more information.

 ## Using feature flags in your code